Bowen Yang: Staff writer: 2018

-As on-air cast: 2019–present
+On-air cast: 2019–2025

 In September 2019, Yang was promoted to featured player for the 45th season, alongside improviser Chloe Fineman, both of whom were promoted to repertory status at the start of the show's 47th season in September 2021.
 Yang is the show's first ever Chinese-American cast member, and third gay male cast member after Terry Sweeney and John Milhiser.

 SNL has had "little representation from Asian actors, as cast members or hosts" over several decades.
 Up until Yang's promotion, there had been only three cast members, (Note: Fred Armisen (2002–2013) had a Korean grandfather; Rob Schneider (1988–1994) had a Filipino grandmother; and Nasim Pedrad (2009–2014) was born in Tehran, Iran.) and six hosts who were of Asian descent.
 (Note: The six hosts have been: Jackie Chan and Lucy Liu in 2000; Aziz Ansari and Kumail Nanjiani in 2017; Awkwafina in 2018; and Sandra Oh in 2019.)
 A 2016 study of SNL revealed that 90% of 1975–2016's show hosts (826 total) were white, 6.8% were black, 1.2% were Hispanic, and 1.1% were labelled "other".
 Similarly, SNL has had comparatively low representation of LGBTQ on-air cast and guest hosts since the series started in 1975.
 Yang is the third gay male, and sixth LGBTQ cast member.
 (Note: Denny Dillon was a cast member during the 1980–1981 season, but was not out at the time.
 For the 1985–1986 season, Terry Sweeney was their first gay male cast member, John Milhiser was second, in the 2013–2014 cast; he was the fourth LGBTQ cast member overall; Danitra Vance was also in the 1985–1986 cast but was in the closet, all three left after one season; Kate McKinnon has been an out lesbian before becoming a cast member in 2012 and has continued to the present.)
 The announcement of Yang's casting on Saturday Night Live was reported internationally, and within hours was overshadowed by revelations that comedian Shane Gillis, who had been hired at the same time, aired homophobic and anti-Asian jokes.
 Gillis issued an apology, but within days was fired by SNL.